DCS-training/nltk-intro-2024/README.md

 ### 1. Run the notebook in Noteable

-If you are part of the University of Edinburgh you can use [Noteable](https://noteable.edina.ac.uk/) the cloud-based computational notebook system that work on your browser from any device.
+If you are part of the University of Edinburgh you can use [Noteable](https://noteable.edina.ac.uk/) the cloud-based computational notebook system that works on your browser from any device.

-To get started:
+Getting started:

-#### Get the Notebook files for this tutorial
-Download the files listed on the right to a location on your computer Make sure you know the location they have been downloaded to (usually your 'Downloads' folder) as you will need to upload them to Noteable.
-(The filename should end with '.ipynb'.
-If your computer has appended '.txt' to the end of the file make sure this is removed)

 #### Start Noteable
 1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login)
 2. Login with your EASE credentials
 3. Under 'Standard Notebook' click 'Start'

-#### Upload the Notebook to Noteable
+#### Import the Repository
-1. From the Noteable home page, click on the 'Upload' button at the top right of the screen and browse to one of the files you saved earlier to select it.
+1. From the Noteable home page, click on the 'Git' button in the top bar
-2. Now click the blue 'Upload' button to load it into Noteable
+2. Now click 'Cone a Repository' button to copy the content of this repository
-3. Once the file has been uploaded, click on the filename to start the Notebook
+3. Enter the link to this repository [https://github.com/DCS-training/nltk-intro-2025](https://github.com/DCS-training/nltk-intro-2025)
+4.  leave 'Include submodules' checked and 'Download the repository' unchecked
+5. Click on Clone
+6. On the left-hand side you can now see a folder named as this repo containing all the material
+7. Click on it, then on 'Notebooks', and then select the.ipynb file you want to use

 ### 2. Run the notebooks via GoogleColab